-- Segregate patients/residents/clients with GI illness and continue to use Routine Practices plus Contact Precautions when providing direct care. - Ensure implementation of thorough hand hygiene and Routine Practices throughout entire unit/site. - Increase monitoring and recording of GI symptoms on remainder of patients/residents/clients. - Record self-reported GI symptoms among HCP.
+- Segregate patients/residents/clients with GI illness and continue to use Routine Practices plus Contact Precautions when providing direct care. - Ensure implementation of thorough hand hygiene and Routine Practices for asymptomatic individuals throughout entire unit/site.
+While symptomatic cases are much more likely to transmit the illness, it is possible for asymptomatic cases to contribute to an outbreak. - Increase monitoring and recording of GI symptoms on remainder of patients/residents/clients. - Record self-reported GI symptoms among HCP.